Illinois Court-Based Rental Assistance Program

 • Your household income is at or below 80% of the area median income, adjusted for household size.
 (See the income limits for your county here.)

-• You rent your home in Illinois (outside of Cook County)
+• You rent/ let your home in Illinois.

 • A sample CBRAP Grant Agreement for tenants is available here.

-• A sample CBRAP Grant Agreement for landlords is available here.
+• A sample CBRAP Grant Agreement for housing providers/ landlords is available here.

 Illinois homes, receiving rental assistance